mandi1267/mandi1267.github.io/index.md

 ---
 [//]: # (Add link to Joydeep's website)

-I am a third year PhD student at the University of Texas at Austin advised by [Dr. Joydeep Biswas](https://www.joydeepb.com).
+I am a fourth year PhD student at the University of Texas at Austin advised by [Dr. Joydeep Biswas](https://www.joydeepb.com).
 I am interested in perception for long-term autonomous robots.
 My research is at the intersection of long-term localization and SLAM approaches and semantic scene understanding.
 I was awarded an NSF Graduate Research Fellowship in 2022.

 [//]: # (Add more about research)